nglasl/silverstripe-extensible-search/README.md

 #### Customisation

+##### Model Extension

+If your search wrapper supports filtering based upon page hierarchy (`ParentID` as opposed to just `SiteID`), the `supports_hierarchy` flag can be set.

+It is also possible to define the `getSelectableFields` function if you wish to customise what fields are returned to an end user, such as when selecting a field to sort by.

+##### Controller Extension

 To process the result set using your new search wrapper, the `getSearchResults` should be implemented on the controller extension, returning the array of data you wish to render into your search template.

-DB field support may be defined using the `$support` class variable on your extension, an example being that your search wrapper does not support faceting.

-To allow full customisation of your custom search wrapper from the CMS, the `updateSource`, `getQueryBuilders` and `getSelectableFields` methods may need be implemented.
-Hopefully these will be updated further down the track to remove such a dependency.

 ### Search Analytics